Restoring gauge invariance in conventional fluctuation corrections to a superconductor: Introduction

 In this paper the functional-integral approach~\cite{Popov} is used to obtain the complete EM response for the fluctuation phase above $T_{c}$, and resolve a problematic aspect of the fluctuation literature.
 The issue of concern is not widely appreciated and relates to the fundamental principles discussed earlier.
-Interestingly, Maki and Aslamazov and Larkin failed to unambiguously establish that their fluctuation formalisms are gauge invariant.
-It is important to emphasize that both papers were interested in the principal part of the real conductivity alone, which can be calculated without concern for gauge invariance.
-While Aslamazov and Larkin noted this was the case for their fluctuation response, it is crucial in general transport studies to have the complete set of gauge-invariant diagrams.
-In this paper the familiar AL, MT, and Density of states (DOS) diagrams are all derived, along with an additional diagram not previously noted in the original fluctuation literature.
-This additional diagram, which we refer to as a ``Gaussian-level diamagnetic diagram", is vital for establishing gauge invariance and the absence of the Meissner effect in the normal state.
+In both of their articles Maki and Aslamazov and Larkin failed to unambiguously establish that their fluctuation formalisms are gauge invariant.
+In fact, other important fluctuation literature~\cite{Aslamazov_1980,Aslamazov2_1980} claimed that, with only the AL, MT, and DOS diagrams, there was no anomalous diamagnetism (normal-state Meissner effect).
+Furthermore, the most influential monograph~\cite{VarlamovBook} in this field also claims that ``this cancellation [between AL, MT, and DOS in the zero momentum, zero frequency limit] confirms the absence of anomalous diamagnetism above the critical temperature" (see page 141).
+As will be shown in this article, the aforementioned statement is incorrect.
+Here, the AL, MT, and DOS diagrams are all derived, along with an additional diagram not previously noted in the original fluctuation literature.
+This diagram, which we refer to as a ``Gaussian-level diamagnetic diagram", is vital for establishing gauge invariance and the absence of the normal-state Meissner effect.
+In addition, it has important physical consequences as it establishes the nature of the fluctuation diamagnetism and ultraclean conductivity.
+This manuscript thus provides a complete account of the ultraclean fluctuation theory, remedies this seemingly unknown but serious error in this literature, and provides a link between the functional and diagrammatic methods of fluctuation phenomena.